 On a long weekend to Palma, the biggest and most important things on our itinerary were to relax and enjoy the sunshine.
 But the traveller in me is never content with just sitting by the pool.
 I don’t think you can ever claim to have truly ‘been’ somewhere if you haven’t actually explored the surrounding areas, and sampled some of the local cuisines.
-Here are my Top 10 suggestions on what to do in Palma de Mallorca if you’re short on time.
+Here are my 10 Top Things To Do in Palma de Mallorca if you’re short on time.

 Explore the Cathedral